 What is Scalp Calcification?

-As you may already know, there are various substances which build up on the scalp.
-These include dead skin, oil, hair product, and even DHT.
+As you may already know, various substances build up on the scalp.
+These include dead skin, oil, hair products, and even DHT.
 In addition to the previously mentioned, however, calcium can also build up on the scalp.
 This is known as scalp calcification.

 What Causes Scalp Calcification?